KohaAloha/are-we-flying/docs/are we flying copy.md

 app.post(`/api`, proxy(API_SERVER_URL));
 app.get(`/api`, proxy(API_SERVER_URL));

-// ...and redirect the root URL to index.html, common to most server software app.get(`/`, (_req, res) => res.redirect(`/index.html`));
+// ...and redirect the root URL to index.html, a common trick used by most server software app.get(`/`, (_req, res) => res.redirect(`/index.html`));

 // Then with all that: start up the server!